23–24 October 2018 Washington, DC

 The pace to develop automated airborne and surface based vehicles (AV) is accelerating.
 Significant global investments are being made to develop advanced driver assistance systems and fully automated surface and airborne vehicles.
 These systems utilize in situ and remote sensing technologies, optical systems, machine learning, and advanced navigation capabilities.
 Poor weather and associated road conditions present challenges to the industry due to its impact on sensor performance, vehicle situational awareness technologies, and ability of airborne systems to maintain flight operations.

-This summit will bring together the weather enterprise (public, private, and academic sectors), advanced driver assistance system and automated vehicle industries to discuss the meteorological impacts, current capabilities, weather and pavement-condition information needs of automated surface vehicles and unmanned airborne vehicles to support the advancement of automated vehicle development, reduce risk, accelerate adoption, and support operations.
+This summit brought together the weather enterprise (public, private, and academic sectors), advanced driver assistance system and automated vehicle industries to discuss the meteorological impacts, current capabilities, weather and pavement-condition information needs of automated surface vehicles and unmanned airborne vehicles to support the advancement of automated vehicle development, reduce risk, accelerate adoption, and support operations.

 Automakers, ADAS and autonomous technology providers, weather agencies and service companies, atmospheric science research community, fleet management firms, insurers, policy makers, investors, and AV technology users.